14 French Prefixes for Taking the Lead with Your Learning

 If you’d like to stay even further ahead of the prefix game, check out these resources for some more practice.

-- “Exploring the French Language” by R. Anthony Lodge et al. is a great text for all of you budding French linguists out there.
-In the section entitled “Word Formation and Etymology,” we learn that French words are categorized as either simple, derived or compound, along with the historical evolution of French prefixes (and suffixes) from Old French to the French we know (or are learning!) now.
+• “Exploring the French Language” by R. Anthony Lodge et al. is a fantastic text for all of you budding French linguists out there.
+For example, in the section entitled “Word Formation and Etymology,” you’ll learn that French words are categorized as either simple, derived or compound, along with the historical evolution of French prefixes (and suffixes) from Old French to the French we know today.

 As long as you’re consistent, you’ll be sure to stay ahead of the game!